 - Preheat oven to 350°F.

 - In a separate bowl, combine mashed bananas, eggs, buttermilk, oil and vanilla.
-Pour liquid ingredients into flour ingredients and stir until combined.
+Fold dry ingredients into liquid ingredients until just combined and no large streak of flour remain.
+Batter will appear a little lumpy.

 Focus.
 Bananas.